mosaicml/examples/examples/bert/README.md

 ### Test fine-tuning

-To verify that fine-tuning runs correctly, run each of the fine-tuning scripts twice using our testing configs.
+To verify that fine-tuning runs correctly, run the fine-tuning script using our testing configs and both the HuggingFace and Mosaic BERT models.
 First, verify `sequence_classification.py` with the baseline HuggingFace BERT and again with the Mosaic BERT.

 ```bash